Eastern Han Chinese: Sources

 Buddhism also expanded greatly in China during the Eastern Han period.
 Buddhist missionaries, beginning with An Shigao in AD 148, began translating Buddhist texts into Chinese.

-These translations include transcriptions in Chinese characters of Sanskrit and Prakrit names and terms, which were first systematically mined for evidence of the evolution of Chinese phonology by Edwin Pulleyblank.
+These translations include transcriptions in Chinese characters of Sanskrit and Prakrit vocabulary, which were first systematically mined for evidence of the evolution of Chinese phonology by Edwin G. Pulleyblank.

 The Shiming glosses were collected and studied by Nicholas Bodman.
 Weldon South Coblin collected all the remaining glosses and transcriptions, and used them in an attempt to reconstruct an intermediate stage between Old Chinese and Middle Chinese, both represented by the reconstructions of Li Fang-Kuei.
 Axel Schuessler included reconstructed pronunciations (under the name Later Han Chinese) in his dictionary of Old Chinese.

 The customary writing style of the period was strongly modelled on the classics, and thus provides only occasional glimpses of contemporary grammar.

-However, some works, while generally following the conventional archaizing style, contain passages in a more colloquial style thought to reflect contemporary speech, at least in part.
+Some works, while generally following the conventional archaizing style, contain passages in a more colloquial style thought to reflect contemporary speech, at least in part.
 Many such examples are found in translated Buddhist literature, particularly direct speech.
 Similarly, Zhao Qi's commentary on Mencius includes paraphrases of the classic written for the benefit of novice students, and therefore in a more contemporary style.
 Similar passages are also found in the commentaries of Wang Yi, Zheng Xuan and Gao You.